KevinSia/Documentation/StudentGuide.md

 - **_Courses_**
   - You can choose your Course here if you are taking multiple Courses
 - **_Assessments_**
-  - ??
+  - There will be assessments to test your progress throughout the bootcamp.
+  - You can access your _Assessment results_ here.
 - **_Profile_**
   - **Log in second user**
     - _Pair programming_ will be introduced during the early stage of the Bootcamp.
 Two coders will work together as a *pair* on certain Challenges.
 The other pair will have to log in with this button to start the Challenges as a *pair*
   - **My profile**
     - This will show an overview of your completed challenges and the progress of the Topics.
   - **Add SSH key**
-    - You will add your SSH key from here
+    - You will add your SSH key from here.
+SSH key is needed for you to use [Git](#git).
   - **Edit my account**
     - Edit your settings here: username, firstname , lastname , password (can be left blank)
   - **Log out**